 Active members include the Berkeley Fire Department, California Department of Forestry & Fire Protection (CAL FIRE), East Bay Municipal Utility District, East Bay Regional Park District Fire Department, El Cerrito-Kensington Fire Department, Lawrence Berkeley National Laboratory, Moraga-Orinda Fire Department, Oakland Fire Department, University

 of California Berkeley.

-Additional Partners in Fire Prevention Agencies include Alameda County Fire Department, City of Alameda Fire Department, Contra Costa County Fire Protection District, Piedmont Fire Department, Richmond Fire Department
+Additional Partners in Fire Prevention Agencies include the Alameda County Fire Department, City of Alameda Fire Department, Contra Costa County Fire Protection District, Piedmont Fire Department, Richmond Fire Department.

 Hills Emergency Forum: Hillsemergencyforum@comcast.net

 Members in Action – Agency Updates

 California Department of Forestry and Fire Protection (CAL FIRE) assists with reducing fire fuels in several maintenance areas on East Bay Regional Park District lands in the East Bay Hills.
 The conservation crew’s work includes cutting brush, trimming trees, creating brush piles and conducting pile burns from cut materials on EBMUD watershed lands, adjacent to Grizzly Peak Boulevard, the San Pablo Recreation Area, Lafayette Reservoir watershed and watershed lands adjacent to the communities of Orinda and Lafayette.
 (408) 779-2121.